samg11/samg11/README.md

 -->
 ---
 <!-- 🔭 I’m currently working on a Covid-19 Data Webapp-->
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning mongodb using python with the pymongo module
 - 📫 How to reach me:  Email: sam.girshovich@gmail.com; Phone: 6105747373
 <!-- - ⚡ Fun fact: ... -->